 Depending on the score you received from taking the test will help determine if seeking further medical treatment for a sleep disorder is warranted.
 The test should be administered by a physician or sleep professional and the results should be withheld until the end of the test.

-The ESS does not indicate a sleep debt, presence of a sleep disorder, nor how much a person sleeps during the day.
+The ESS does not indicate a sleep debt, the presence of a sleep disorder, nor how much a person sleeps during the day.
 It only measures a person's average sleep propensity (ASP), which can often be an indicator of a sleep disorder.

 Sleep clinics will often ask a variety of other questions that will help determine the likelihood of a sleep disorder and the necessity for a sleep study.